 BREAKFAST | Breakfast is usually served between 08.00 am and 09.30 am, although this depends on the daily schedule.
 Aside from a buffet, various dishes are available à la carte (eggs, breadbasket, …).

 DINNER | Many of the dinners are served while the train is moving.
-As the images of Spain’s Green Coast flash by, we are served some simply stunning meals.
-Always accompanied by a selection of freshly baked bread and various options for wine/digestives.
+As the images of Spain’s Green Coast flash by, we are served regional specialties on bespoke tableware.
+Always accompanied by a selection of freshly baked breads.
+The attentive waiters clearly accustomed to the natural lilts and tilts of the train.

-DRINKS | All drinks served during the meal are complimentary.
+DRINKS | Dinner is paired with a great selection of local wines and digestifs, ensuring the experience is to be enjoyed leisurely and at length.
+All drinks served during the meal are complimentary.
 Drinks served outside of mealtime are not included.

-FOOD ALLERGIES | Make sure to mention any dietary restrictions of food allergies prior to booking.
+FOOD ALLERGIES | Make sure to mention any dietary restrictions or food allergies before booking.
 I am a vegetarian and was served different dishes throughout the journey.

 Practical Information For Travelers

-LANGUAGE SPOKEN ON THE TRAIN: The staff onboard speaks a variety of different languages including French, Spanish, German, Polish and English.
-Announcements are made in English and Spanish
+LANGUAGE SPOKEN ON THE TRAIN: The staff onboard speaks a variety of different languages including French, Spanish, German, Polish, and English.
+Announcements are made in English and Spanish.

 EXCURSIONS: Excursions are voluntary e.g. there is no obligation to join.
 The only true obligation is to make sure you meet up at the pre-arranged time & location.
 At the beginning of the trip you are provided with a headset, through which the local guides provide information during the excursions.